This is a large group of travellers that sometimes need special advice

 Those going to London from other parts of the UK may be unfamiliar with:

 the large population and the high cost of living and accommodation

-the pace of life, the crowded transport system and using satellite navigation on a mobile phone as a normal procedure to find your way around.
+the pace of life, an overcrowded transport system and using mobile phones to find directions.

 even not being able to see the sun (due to tall buildings) and the stars (due to 'light pollution') which can give the traveller a sense of the best direction of travel when walking or driving.